 Fill your new computer with software

-Why’d we scrape all that junk out?
+Why would you scrap all that junk and clutter?
 To make room for your own stuff, silly.
 New hardware just begs for software to match!

-Outfitting your rig is an intensely personal affair, but if you’re looking for suggestions, PCWorld has a guide to the best free programs that are so helpful, so handy, so downright useful that they’d be welcome on pretty much any PC.
-These review roundups can also guide you towards some of the best software around:
+Outfitting your rig is an intensely personal affair, but if you’re looking for suggestions, PCWorld has a guide to the best free programs that are so helpful, so handy, so downright useful that they should be welcome on pretty much any PC.
+These review roundups and software guides can also direct you towards some of the best programs around:

 Head towards Ninite when it comes time to actually install all that software.
 Ninite lets you install numerous free applications of your choice all at once, even going so far as to automatically disable the bundled crapware that many free programs try to sneak in as part of the installation process.
 It’s a wonderfully handy tool that takes the pain out of loading up a new PC.